+A 5 kilometres drop leads to 10 kilometres on the flat before the riders tackle the final haul up to the line.
 Lagos de Covadonga did serve twenty times as a summit finish in the Vuelta a España.
 If you think of the first inclusion, in 1983, it’s clear that the ascent to the lakes has become one of the Spanish Grand Tour’s favourite climbs.

 There is only one side to ascend Lagos de Covadonga.
 Since the climb debuted in 1983 a string of renowned riders have won here, including Marino Lejaretta, Pedro Delgado, Laurent Jalabert and Luis Herrera.
-Two years ago Nairo Quintana climbed to victory at the beautiful slopes.
+Two years ago Nairo Quintana climbed to victory on the beautiful slopes.

 Vuelta a España 2018 stage 15: Route map, height profile, and more

-Click on the images to zoom.
+Click on the images to zoom

 Ribera de Arriba and Lagos de Covadonga at Google Maps